weaveworks/profiles/README.md

 ### Profile Controller

-The Profile Controller reconciles `ProfileSubscription` resources.
+The Profile Controller reconciles `ProfileInstance` resources.
 See architecture diagrams below for what the reconciliation process does.

 ### Profile Catalog Source Controller